Paul Dewar was a true champion of the little guy

 Conservatives praised the humanitarian motives of the NDP's measure but worried about its potential negative effects on pharmaceutical research and development in Canada.
 They also feared any weakening of drug patent protection would annoy the European countries with which Canada was negotiating a giant trade deal.
 The pharmaceutical industry is huge and influential in Europe.

-When he spoke in the House of Commons to Laverdière’s bill, Dewar demonstrated the grass-roots compassion and humanity that was characteristic of his entire career in public life.
+When he spoke in the House of Commons to Laverdière's bill, Dewar demonstrated the grassroots compassion and humanity that was characteristic of his entire career in public life.

 The Ottawa MP started by describing a recent visit to the Democratic Republic of Congo, where he witnessed advanced testing that allowed people to know whether or not they had HIV/AIDs, without shame or stigma.
 The next stop on his itinerary was not so encouraging, however.
 It was to a warehouse that was supposed to store drugs that combat HIV/AIDs